Contents

 Shortcomings:

-• Solution’s GUI is confusing and takes time getting used to
+- The solution’s GUI is confusing and takes time to master

 Pricing: